 Despite all the attention and acclaim to watching the tournament on TV, you can listen to the World Cup on the radio.

-Here in the United States, that could prove to be particularly useful given the start times of the World Cup.
-With games scheduled for 5, 8 and 11 a.m.
-ET, many Americans commute to work at that time.
-They can listen to the World Cup on the radio to ensure they do not miss a moment of action.
+Here in the United States, that could prove to be particularly useful given that start times of the World Cup can sometimes be at odd hours, depending on where the tournament is being played.
+But fans can listen to the World Cup on the radio to ensure they do not miss a moment of action.

-Of course, listening on radio is also an option for anyone that does not want the TV commentary.
+Of course, listening on the radio is also an option for anyone who does not want the TV commentary.
 Oftentimes, the radio broadcasts provide something different than the TV commentary pairing.
 Whether that be enthusiasm, detail or just simply a different voice, viewers have their preferences.

 Regardless, radio remains a viable option despite the rise in popularity of TV and streaming.
-Here is how you can listen to the World Cup come Qatar 2022.
+Here is how you can listen to the World Cup on the airwaves.

 Listen to the World Cup on radio